-We have audited the accompanying consolidated financial statements of U3O8 Corp. (the "Company"), which comprise the consolidated statement of financial position as at December 31, 2021 and 2020, and the consolidated statements of income (loss) and comprehensive income (loss), cash flows, and changes in shareholders' deficit for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the accompanying consolidated financial statements of Green Shift Commodities Ltd. (formerly U3O8 Corp.) (the "Company"), which comprise the consolidated statements of financial position as at December 31, 2022 and 2021, and the consolidated statements of (loss) income and comprehensive (loss) income, cash flows, and changes in shareholders' equity (deficit) for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2021 and 2020, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").